530

 14

-Salvatore Farina was an Italian novelist whose style of sentimental humor has been compared to that of Charles Dickens.
+Salvatore Farina was an Italian novelist whose style of sentimental humour has been compared to that of Charles Dickens.
+He was nominated for the Nobel Prize in Literature three times.

 14